 Please note: Due to the greater employment opportunities available to graduates with a master's degree, and the similarity in requirements between our Master of Arts in Teaching and Post-Baccalaureate Teacher Preparation programs, WGU is no longer enrolling new students in this post-baccalaureate program.
 Instead, we recommend you explore our Master of Arts in Teaching Mathematics.

 Have a bachelor’s degree and looking to become a mathematics teacher?
-The online post-baccalaureate licensure program in mathematics at WGU Texas is the fastest way to earn your math teaching license.
+The online post-baccalaureate program in mathematics is the fastest way to earn your math teaching license.
 You’ll become a highly qualified teacher prepared to teach middle school or high school mathematics.

 - Individuals who already hold a bachelor’s degree (preferably in a math-intensive subject such as math, engineering, or science) and want to become a certified middle school or high school mathematics teacher.